how to whisk eggs, how to whisk eggs without mixer, how to whisk eggs by hands

 Perfecting Omelets and Scrambled Eggs

-Whisking eggs for scrambled eggs and omelets is simple.
-For denser textures, simply whisk briefly; to achieve fluffier eggs whisk longer; when making an omelet aim for an even mixture that remains smooth.
+Whisking eggs for scrambled eggs and omelets is easy.
+For a denser texture, whisk just a little.
+For fluffier eggs, whisk more.
+When making an omelet, aim for a smooth, even mix.

 Whisking eggs for omelette